-- Organize voter education campaigns and community discussions to raise awareness about civic rights and responsibilities. - Engage in peer-to-peer education to encourage other young women to actively participate in civic and electoral processes. - Promote Peace Education in Elections: Lead conversations on non-violence, tolerance, and respectful political engagement, especially among youth.
-Use creative platforms like debates, dialogue circles, or even sports to teach that elections are not a war, but a process.
+- Organize voter education campaigns and community discussions to raise awareness about civic rights and responsibilities. - Engage in peer-to-peer education to encourage other young women to actively participate in civic and political processes.

 Monitor Policy Implementation:

 - Track the implementation of policies and laws that affect women and youth.
 Hold the government accountable for their promises and commitments. - Provide feedback and suggestions for policy improvements through official channels and consultations.